HardlyDifficult/Tutorials/Chapter1.md

 <br><br>

-**FYI**: The sequence and 'How' sections should be solid.
+**FYI**: The sequence and 'How' sections should be solid for chapter 1 and 2.
 Questions as well as general 'what did that do' type content will be revisited.
+If you try this, please take notes of any questions which come to mind and send those my way.
+We'll be working on those after the process and how-to sections are complete.

 <br><br>